allegroai/clearml-docs/docs/apps/clearml_session.md

 1. In JupyterLab / VS Code, access the experiment's repository in the `environment/task_repository` folder.

 #### Storing and Synchronizing Workspace
-You can automatically store and sync your interactive session workspace with the `--store-workspace` option. `clearml-session` will automatically create a snapshot of your entire workspace when shutting it down, and later restore in a new session on any remote machine.
+You can store and sync your interactive session workspace with the `--store-workspace` option. `clearml-session` will automatically create a snapshot of your entire workspace when shutting it down, and later restore in a new session on any remote machine.